pedes/superman-vscode/README.md

 - Launch VS Code quick open (CTRL + P)
 - Paste this command   `ext install AndresCespedesMorales.superman-vscode`
 - Press Enter :)

+## Contributions
+- Please open an issue or create the pull request with the fix